immuni-app/immuni-app-ios/README.md

 # Context

-This repository contains the source code of Immuni's iOS client.
-More detailed information about Immuni can be found in the following documents:
+This repository contains the source code of Immuni for iOS.
+More detailed information can be found within following documents:

 - [High-Level Description](https://github.com/immuni-app/immuni-documentation)
 - [Product Description](https://github.com/immuni-app/immuni-documentation/blob/master/Product%20Description.md)
 - [Technology Description](https://github.com/immuni-app/immuni-documentation/blob/master/Technology%20Description.md)
 - [Traffic Analysis Mitigation](https://github.com/immuni-app/immuni-documentation/blob/master/Traffic%20Analysis%20Mitigation.md)

-**Please take the time to read and consider these documents in full before digging into the source code or opening an Issue.
-They contain a lot of details that are fundamental to understanding the source code and this repository's documentation.**
+**Please read carefully these documents and consider them as the guideline to fully understand the source code before analazying it and reporting any Issue.

 # Installation

 The recommended method requires that [Xcode 11.5](https://developer.apple.com/xcode/) and [Brew](https://brew.sh/) are installed on your Mac.
-If you would prefer to follow a custom method, you have the option not to install Brew.
+If you prefer to follow a custom method, you have the option not to install Brew.
 Please refer to the [Makefile](Makefile) to check which dependencies are needed; you may install those manually instead.

 ```sh
 git clone https://github.com/immuni-app/immuni-app-ios.git